Guide to BMW Warning Lights

 Other BMW Warning Lights

-Read on to discover the meaning behind other BMW dashboard warning lights:
+Read on to discover the meaning behind other BMW car dashboard symbols and meanings:

 - High Beams: This light comes on whenever you switch your beams from low to high.